Recovery Wheel |

 Elaborate Method

-circle., similar to the face of a clock.
+Recovery work.
 The four largest stones are

-illumination is the Eastern door.
+integrating Self and Spirit.
 In the center of the circle you can

 place a rock or candle or even create a beautiful altar.